-That’s not a terrible definition, and it certainly includes some of the elements of operational excellence, but there’s a simpler and more useful way to define it.
-Operational excellence is the execution of the business strategy more effectively and consistently than the competition.
-This occurs when every employee can see the flow of value to the customer and fix it when the flow is interrupted.
+Executing a business strategy more effectively and consistently than the competition is called Operational Excellence.
+Ideally, every employee can see the flow of value to the customer and fix it when the flow is interrupted.

 We are often asked if continuous improvement and operational excellence are the same.
 They are not, but they are closely related.
-Continuous improvement involves constantly adjusting processes to reduce waste, improve quality, and maximize human potential.
+Continuous improvement involves constantly improving your business operations to reduce waste, cut costs, improve quality, and maximize human potential.
 It focuses on making each existing process perfect.
 Operational excellence goes further.
-It involves setting the organization up for growth, which means understanding what the market wants and creating an uninterrupted value stream that always feeds the need, even if it changes.
+It involves setting the organization up for growth by understanding what the market wants and creating an uninterrupted value stream that continuously feeds the need.

 The Principles of Operational Excellence

-Many consider Dr. Shigeo Shingo to be the father of operational excellence.
-Throughout his life, he wrote 18 books on related topics.
-Long before the popularity of Lean manufacturing or Six Sigma, Dr. Shingo wrote about the ideas of ensuring quality at the source, flowing value to customers, just-in-time inventory, and going to the Gemba.
-He worked closely with Toyota executives, including Mr. Taiichi Ohno, who helped him to apply his conceptual ideas to the real situations.
+Long before the popularity of Lean manufacturing or Six Sigma, Dr. Shigeo Shingo wrote about the ideas of ensuring quality at the source, flowing value to customers, just-in-time inventory, and going to the Gemba.
+He worked closely with Toyota executives, including Mr. Taiichi Ohno, who helped him apply his conceptual ideas to real situations.